mitre/microsoft-365-foundations-cis-baseline/README.md

 infrastructure and applications when validating compliancy with [Center for Internet Security (CIS) Benchmark](https://www.cisecurity.org/cis-benchmarks) requirements.

-- Profile Version: **3.1.1**
+- Profile Version: **3.1.2**
 - Benchmark Date: **2024-04-29**
 - Benchmark Version: **3.1.0**

-This profile was developed to reduce the time it takes to perform a security checks based upon the CIS Guidance from the Center for Internet Security (CIS).
+This profile was developed to reduce the time it takes to perform a security check based upon the CIS Guidance from the Center for Internet Security (CIS).

-The CIS Microsoft 365 Foundation CIS CIS Profile uses the [InSpec](https://github.com/inspec/inspec) open-source compliance validation language to support automation of the required compliance, security and policy testing for Assessment and Authorization (A&A) and Authority to Operate (ATO) decisions and Continuous Authority to Operate (cATO) processes.
+The CIS Microsoft 365 Foundation CIS Profile uses the [InSpec](https://github.com/inspec/inspec) open-source compliance validation language to support automation of the required compliance, security and policy testing for Assessment and Authorization (A&A) and Authority to Operate (ATO) decisions and Continuous Authority to Operate (cATO) processes.

-The M365 CIS Benchmark includes security requirements for a Microsoft 365 environment.
+The Microsoft 365 CIS Benchmark includes security requirements for a Microsoft 365 environment.

 Table of Contents
 =================